Procarbazine (By mouth)

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.

-- Tell your doctor if you are breast feeding, or if you have kidney or liver disease.
+- Tell your doctor if you are breastfeeding, or if you have anemia or similar low blood cell counts.
+Tell your doctor if you have kidney disease or liver disease.

 Possible Side Effects While Using This Medicine